Latest posts by Aran Davies (see all)

-Interested in building a medical app for doctors?
+Interested in knowing how to build a medical app for doctors?

 That’s an excellent market with many opportunities to be explored.

-According to a study done by Grand View Research, “The global mHealth apps market size is expected to reach USD 236.0 billion by 2026, according to a new report by Grand View Research, Inc. It is projected to expand at a CAGR of 44.7% during the forecast period.”
+According to a study done by Grand View Research, “The global mobile health market size is expected to reach USD 236.0 billion by 2026, according to a new report by Grand View Research, the market for healthcare apps is projected to expand at a CAGR of 44.7% during the forecast period.”

 Review an example of a medical app before you set out to launch one since this will give you a fair idea of what you should offer.
 Epocrates is an excellent example, and it’s available on the web, Android, and iOS.
 It offers the following features: